-ONE OF US!
-ONE OF US!Freaks (1932) is a horror film about sideshow performers, directed and produced by Tod Browning and released by Metro-Goldwyn-Mayer, with a cast mostly composed of actual carnival performers.
+Freaks (1932) is a horror film about sideshow performers, directed and produced by Tod Browning and released by Metro-Goldwyn-Mayer, with a cast mostly composed of actual carnival performers.
 The film was based on Tod Robbins' short story "Spurs".
-Director Browning took the exceptional step of casting real people with deformities as the eponymous sideshow "freaks," rather than using costumes and makeup.Browning had been a contortionist in a traveling circus in his early years, and much of the film was drawn from his personal experiences.
-In the film, the physically deformed "freaks" are inherently trusting and honorable people, while the real monsters are two of the "normal" members of the circus who conspire to murder one of the performers to obtain his large inheritance.One bit of influence the film has had: The "Gooble gobble, we accept you, one of us" chant with which the freaks welcome Cleo (not that she appreciates it) was worked into the song "Pinhead" by The Ramones.* Not to be confused with Freaks and Geeks, despite the etymology of the word Geek.
+Director Browning took the exceptional step of casting real people with deformities as the eponymous sideshow "freaks," rather than using costumes and makeup.Browning had previously worked as a contortionist in a traveling circus, and much of the film was drawn from his personal experiences.
+In the film, the deformed "freaks" are generally kind, well-meaning people.
+This contrasts with two of the "normal" performers in the circus, who conspire to murder one of the freaks and steal his large inheritance.One bit of influence the film has had: The "Gooble gobble, we accept you, one of us" chant with which the freaks welcome Cleo (not that she appreciates it) was worked into the song "Pinhead" by The Ramones.* The same phrase also appears in aMarillionsong.Not to be confused with Freaks and Geeks, despite the etymology of the word Geek.

 Battle in the Rain: The final confrontaton between Cleo, Hercules, and the freaks, in a driving rain.

 Beauty Equals Goodness: inverted at first with the titular 'freaks' (who are not most people's idea of beauty, but are the good and sympathetic characters) and with Cleo (for whom it's entirely the opposite).

 Determinator: The "freaks."
 Their lack of limbs and/or other essential parts would not stop them from trying to have as good a life as possible.